zamiang/kelp/memory-bank/activeContext.md

 **Current Status**: Phase 1 implementation in progress; 75% complete with significant achievements.

-## Latest Work: Phase 1 Implementation Progress (August 9, 2025)
+## Latest Work: react-beautiful-dnd Removal & Phase 1 Progress (August 9, 2025)

 ### Context

 After successfully updating the application to compile with modern dependencies (Next.js 15.4.6, Material-UI v7, TypeScript 5.9), we've implemented Phase 1 of the modernization roadmap.
-Phase 1 focused on immediate high-impact improvements with relatively low risk, achieving significant progress across all three main tasks.
+Most recently, we completed a major cleanup by removing the deprecated react-beautiful-dnd library and all associated drag-and-drop functionality.

 ### Phase 1 Achievements